-EFA`s are long-chain polyunsaturated acids derived from linolenic (omego 3), linoleic (omega 6) and oleic (omega 9) acids.
-Omega 3 and omega 6 fatty acids are not synthesised within the body of mammals but omega 9 can be synthesised in small amounts.
+EFA`s are long-chain polyunsaturated acids derived from linolenic (omega 3), linoleic (omega 6), and oleic (omega 9) acids.
+Omega 3 and omega 6 fatty acids are not synthesized within the body of mammals but omega 9 can be synthesized in small amounts.
 They have an effect on inflammation within the body and many other cellular functions.
 It is widely accepted that EFA`s can be used in `therapeutic` doses to reduce inflammatory disease and help with other dysfunction in the body.
-They are well-recognised as being useful neutriceuticals for inflammatory bowel disease, skin disease, insulin resistance, obesity, asthma, heart conditions, diabetes, arthritis and behavioural concerns.
+They are well-recognized as being useful neutraceuticals for inflammatory bowel disease, skin disease, insulin resistance, obesity, asthma, heart conditions, diabetes, arthritis, and behavioral concerns.

 Sources: Oils (flaxseed, hempseed, mackerel, salmon, sardine) and red, white & fish meats.